vSAN introduces specific terms and definitions that are important to understand.

 VMware vSphere PowerCLI adds command-line scripting support for vSAN, to help you automate configuration and management tasks. vSphere PowerCLI provides a Windows PowerShell interface to the vSphere API.
 PowerCLI includes cmdlets for administering vSAN components.
 For information about using vSphere PowerCLI, see vSphere PowerCLI Documentation.

 The VMware vSAN Observer is a Web-based tool that runs on RVC and is used for in-depth performance analysis and monitoring of the vSAN cluster.
-Use vSAN Observer for information about the performance statistics of the capacity layer, detailed statistical information about physical disk groups, current CPU usage, consumption of vSAN memory pools, and physical and in-memory object distribution across vSAN clusters.
+Use vSAN Observer to view performance statistics of the capacity layer, statistical information about physical disk groups, current load on the CPU, consumption of vSAN memory pools, physical and in-memory object distribution across vSAN clusters.

 For information about configuring, launching, and using RVC and the vSAN Observer, see the vSAN Troubleshooting Reference Manual.